weBenami-LiPi/ESP32-diy-Ai-robot-/README.md

 ## 📖 Usage & Interaction

 - **Persona**: Vextor doesn't follow orders blindly.
 He has "attitude".
-Treat him with respect (especially if you are a boy) or he might get `ANGRY`.
+Treat him with respect or he might get `ANGRY`.
-- **Bengali Speech**: He is optimized for Bengali.
-Type in Bengali and he will reply with his native charm.
+- **Speech**: He is optimized for English and Bengali.
+Type in either language and he will respond accordingly.
 - **Manual Overrides**: Use the Web UI Remote Control to drive him manually when AI isn't needed.

 ---